HubSpot/recruiting-agency-graphql-theme/README.md

 ## Step 1: Create CRM Custom Objects

 The first thing you’ll need to do is install the HubSpot CLI tools.
 This will make development much easier by allowing you to use the IDE you feel most comfortable with.
-To install the CLI tools, follow the instructions here: https://developers.hubspot.com/docs/cms/developer-reference/local-development-cli#install
+To install the CLI tools, follow the instructions [here](https://developers.hubspot.com/docs/cms/developer-reference/local-development-cli#install).

 Once you have the CLI tools installed, clone the repository into a folder on your local file system.
 Then, navigate to that directory and run `hs init` to configure your project.